LF-RoGu/Java-Hometasks/HomeTask/HomeTask1/README.md

     }
 }

+> [!IMPORTANT]
+> Run Intructions
+> 1. Open the file location where it is stored.
+> 2. Open a terminal in this folder, this can be done by pressing *right click* and *open terminal here*.
+>
+> Or
+>
+> 2. Open a terminal
+>
+>   Ctrl + T (most common one)
+>   Go to the file location
+>
+> 3. Execute the file by using the following command
+>
+>    **javac Main.java**
+>
+>    **java Main.java**

 ## Problem 3
 ### Object Basics and Simple Data Objects, The Life Cycle of an Object,Characters and Strings
 Count the amount of vocals, spaces and consonants are in the stored string.

 For this logic a simple for cycle was suficient, where each character was checked.
-If it is a space a counter is increase, as well for the vowels.
+If it is a space, a counter is increase and another counter for the vowels.

 For the consonants a counter was made to check the total amount of letters that appear in the text.
 After all the letters are counter, for this variable the amount of vocals are substracted; this way the total amount of consonants are available.

+> [!IMPORTANT]
+> Run Intructions
+> 1. Open the file location where it is stored.
+> 2. Open a terminal in this folder, this can be done by pressing *right click* and *open terminal here*.
+>
+> Or
+>
+> 2. Open a terminal
+>
+>   Ctrl + T (most common one)
+>   Go to the file location
+>
+> 3. Execute the file by using the following command
+>
+>    **javac Main.java**
+>
+>    **java Main.java**

 ## Problem 4
 ### Object Basics and Simple Data Objects
 Order the text in alphabetical order.

 A bubble sort method was implemened to arrange this words.

+This implementation was done in 2 stages:

+1. Separate the text in an array, so every word is in a position so it can be compared to the next word and so on.
-This was done through 2 for cycles, the outer cycle is for the selection of the word in the string array.
-The second one is to compare and arrange if needed.
+2. Implement the bubble sort method, there are 2 *for* cycles.
+One inside the other, in the first *for cycle* is for the selection of the word to compare.
+The second *for cycle* is to compare in the whole string and make the necessary swaps according to the logic.

 In the bubble sort method a temporal string was made to store the current word being checked.